SPICEY SUNFLOWER SEED SNACK

 are eating truly nourishes you.
 Since Ayurveda believes all disease begins in the digestive

 tract, food is your first medicine.
 By eating a healthy diet that’s ideal for your body, you

 experience optimal health.

-Is Spicey Sunflower Seed Snack Good for Me?
+Is Spicey Sunflower Seed Snack Good for My Ayurvedic Diet?

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Spicey Sunflower Seed Snack is a good fit for you.
+You'll learn your body type, and whether Spicey Sunflower Seed Snack is a good fit for your body type.
 Time to complete: approximately 1 minute.